vincentcox/StaCoAn/README.md

 ## Contributing
 This entire program's value is depending on the wordlists it is using.
 In the end, the final result is what matters.
 It is easy to build a wordlist (in comparison to writing actual code), but it has the biggest impact on the end result.
 You can help the community the most with making wordlists.

+If you want an easy way to post your idea's, head over to: http://www.tricider.com/brainstorming/2pdrT7ONVrB.
+From there you can add ideas for entries in the wordlist.

 Improving the code is also much appreciated.

 If the contribution is high enough, you will be mentioned in the `authors` section.